-Date and time of incident: Concern reported by: Concern reported to: Position:
+Date and time of incident: Concern reported by:

+Concern reported to: Position:

+1

 Names Class

 What happened?

+What happened:

 Where did it happen?

 Who witnessed the incident?

+who witnessed the incident?

 Details of action taken:

 Checked for earlier incidents involving same pupils

 Notified parents/ carers

 Individual discussion with pupils involved

 Group discussion with pupils involved

 Notified class teacher

 Medical treatment

 Specific support from staff

-Referred to Senior Leadership Team